covert-coder/FavListApp/README.md

 handling from the MainActivity.
 RecyclerViews reduce resource allocation while running the app since only the active views are loaded and more are only loaded on-demand through user scrolling.

-The code has been extensively commented to explain the rational and inter=relatedness of all code and classes.
+The code has been extensively commented to explain the rationale and inter=relatedness of all code and classes.